petersohn/home_automation/README.md

 * `toggle`: Toggles the port value.
 Cannot be used while blinking.
 * `blink <on_time> <off_time>`: Switch the interface on and off periodically.
   `on_time` and `off_time` are measured in milliseconds.

+### `mqtt`

+Subscribes to an MQTT topic.
+This interface uses no GPIO pin on the device, only MQTT.

+The following additional value is supported:
+* `topic`: The topic to subscribe to.

 ### Sensors